5 Hikes Near Seattle and Where to Eat Seattle

 Seattle and the entire Northwest are loaded with great hikes and great eats.
 On my recent trip to this outdoor playground, I picked the top five day hikes, walks, and urban ambles to adventure near Seattle.
 I topped off each outing with a salmon or vegetarian treat you must try as well.
+Hiking near Seattle gives you lots of opportunity to enjoy the Washington trails and outdoors.

-Walking While in Seattle
+Free Walking Tour in Seattle

 Our stay in Seattle was short–there’s just so much to do elsewhere in the Northwest!
 But, we did stop in on a free walking tour through Seattle Free Walking Tours.
 The Seattle 101 tour was sold out, so we jumped on the Historic Tour.
 Chris gave us a good tour; Seattle’s history is very similar to typical western frontier history.